 Ask your physician whether travel is appropriate and what problems might be anticipated.
 Find out whether your doctor or an associate will be available by phone during your trip.
 (If possible get their pager number, since the emergency may happen after hours.)
 In the event of a problem, you and the attending staff at the unfamiliar hospital will want to be able to reach a doctor who is familiar with you and your medical history.

-The physician’s phone number, your medical history and other vital information should be filled in your "Travel/Hospitalization Packet" and carried with you.
-A copy of the packet can be downloaded ( travel packet) You can also email us at DahlR@mail.amc.edu for an electronic copy of the packet that you can customize to fit your needs; or call us at 800-776-OLEY/518-262-5079 and we’ll mail you a copy.)
+The physician’s phone number, your medical history and other vital information should be filled in your "Travel/Hospitalization Packet” and carried with you.
+(A copy of the Travel/Hospitalization Packet is available on Oley’s website at www.oley.org.
+You can also e-mail us at DahlR@mail.amc.edu for an electronic copy of the packet that you can customize to fit your needs; or call us at 800-776-OLEY / 518-262-5079 and we’ll mail you a copy.)

 2. Prepare for Emergencies

 Have a plan of action in case of an emergency.
 Locate the nearest medical center or community hospital in the area you are traveling to.
 Ask your physician if he or she knows a physician familiar with homePEN in the area you will be staying.
-(A second resource for finding a clinician is the Oley centers of experience listing).
+(A second resource for finding a clinician trained in nutrition support is the National Board of Nutrition Support Certification available at www.nutritioncertify.org, or call them through ASPEN at 800-727-4567 or 301-587-6315.)
 The phone number of a local pharmacy is also helpful to find out ahead of time, in case you need a prescription phoned in.